Inexpensive DIY Rear-Seat Entertainment Systems

 The downside to using your tablet in the car is that it's still a tablet; the touchscreen interface can be awkward to reach on the road, especially for smaller kids.
-If you want a more TV-like experience (or just more entertainment options), we recommend swapping out your car's headrests for ones with built-in monitors, like these Pyle Headrests with Built-In LCD Monitors.
+If you want a more TV-like experience (or just more entertainment options), we recommend swapping out your car's headrests for ones with built-in monitors, like these Xtrons 9-inch Headrest Monitors.

-This pair of monitors costs $117 and gives you all the entertainment you need, including two screens that can play video from different sources, though it's up to you to provide the source.
-You can use any video player with a composite output—a DVD player, older iOS devices with 30-pin connectors (with a Composite AV Cable $17.99 on Amazon) or even an older video game console—to keep multiple kids entertained at the same time.
-And for ease of use, each monitor has its own remote.
-For those with a smartphone with a micro-HDMI out (you'll need a micro-HDMI to HDMI cable, which is $6.50 on Amazon) or another component with an HDMI output, try the 10.1-inch Full-HD NAVISKAUTO CH1003B ($145.99 on Amazon).
+This pair of HD monitors costs $279.99 and gives you all the entertainment you need, including two pairs of wireless headphones and two touch screens that can play video from different sources, though it's up to you to provide the source.
+There's a built-in DVD player and you can use any video player with a composite output—an older iOS devices with 30-pin connectors (with a Composite AV Cable $18.99 on Amazon) or even an older video game console.

-There's no easy or cheap way to stream Netflix on long road trips; even with access to 4G LTE networks, you're likely to get choppy video.
-For movies and TV shows, you'll need to pack your own videos.
+Even with access to 4G LTE networks on long car trips, you're likely to get choppy video and/or run through your data plan.
+For movies and TV shows, you'll want to pack your own videos.

-The drive is capable of streaming to three different devices at a time via built-in WiFi with a battery that lasts up to 10 hours, making it an ideal companion for long road trips.
-Prices start at $107 for the 500GB version and go up to $180 for the 2TB version, an excellent investment for regular road-trippers.
+The drive is capable of streaming to 8 different devices at a time via built-in WiFi with a battery that lasts up to 6 hours, making it an ideal companion for long road trips.
+It's $156.87 on Amazon, an excellent investment for regular road-trippers.

 Easy listening with headphones for everyone